tordans/maproulette-backend/README.md

 * Postgres 9.5 with PostGIS 2.2.1
 * Play Framework 2.7.1 with Scala 2.12.8

+**If you just want to deploy the MapRoulette back-end, [we have a Docker image for that](https://github.com/maproulette/maproulette2-docker)**.
+Read on if you want to set up an environment for developing.

 ## Requirements

 * A Java 8 SDK